AnandVetcha/PythonChallenge/README.md

 # PythonChallenge
-This repo contains solutions for the puzzles hosted by http://www.pythonchallenge.com
+This repo contains solutions for the puzzles hosted on http://www.pythonchallenge.com